wala/WALA-start/README.md

     [Variants of a simple dataflow analysis](https://github.com/msridhar/WALA-start/tree/master/src/main/java/com/ibm/wala/examples/analysis/dataflow), including an [example driver](https://github.com/msridhar/WALA-start/blob/master/src/main/java/com/ibm/wala/examples/drivers/CSReachingDefsDriver.java)
   * [Simple driver](https://github.com/msridhar/WALA-start/blob/master/src/main/java/com/ibm/wala/examples/drivers/ScopeFileCallGraph.java) for building a [call graph](http://wala.sourceforge.net/wiki/index.php/UserGuide:CallGraph) from a [scope file](http://wala.sourceforge.net/wiki/index.php/UserGuide:AnalysisScope)

+We plan to add more examples soon, like examples of doing Android or JavaScript analysis.

+### Making it your own

+After cloning this repo, feel free to delete the `.git` directory and create your own Git repository.
+If you only need a subset of the WALA libraries you can delete the rest from `build.gradle`.
+And of course you can delete the example code too.

 License
 -------